Last updated August 25, 2016

 - A student organization may require candidates for leadership positions or offices to fulfill certain prerequisites prior to election or selection, and may restrict leadership roles and voting to those members with demonstrated prior affiliation with the organization.
-Such procedures, including all prerequisites, restrictions, and nomination requirements, must be consistent with Middlebury College policies, including the College’s Nondiscrimination Statement and the Anti-Harassment/Discrimination Policy, and must be stated in detail in the organization's constitution.
+Such procedures, including all prerequisites, restrictions, and nomination requirements, must be consistent with Middlebury policies, including Middlebury's Nondiscrimination Statement and the Anti-Harassment/Discrimination Policy, and must be stated in detail in the organization's constitution.

 - An organization may express in its constitution ideals or preferences regarding beliefs its leaders might hold.
 No student may be precluded from being on a ballot or participating in a selection process on the basis of any of the qualities or characteristics referred to in paragraph 1 above.

-- Students alleging discrimination by an individual or a group on the basis of the aforementioned qualities or characteristics may submit a complaint in accordance with the procedures outlined in the College’s Anti-Harassment/Discrimination Policy.
+- Students alleging discrimination by an individual or a group on the basis of the aforementioned qualities or characteristics may submit a complaint in accordance with the procedures outlined in Middlebury's Anti-Harassment/Discrimination Policy.

 Freedom of Association

-Students bring a variety of interests previously acquired to the College, and they develop many new interests as members of the academic community.
+Students bring a variety of previously acquired interests to Middlebury, and they develop many new interests as members of the academic community.
 They should be free to organize and join associations to promote their common interests.

-- In order to ensure the integrity of recognized student organizations as Middlebury student activities, the membership, policies, and actions of a student organization will be determined by vote of only those persons who hold bona fide membership in the College community.
+- In order to ensure the integrity of recognized student organizations as Middlebury student activities, the membership, policies, and actions of a student organization will be determined by vote of only those persons who hold bona fide membership in the Middlebury community.

 - Affiliation with an external organization does not automatically disqualify a student organization from institutional recognition, but College policy specifically prohibits student participation in or affiliation with single-gender fraternities or sororities.

-- Students are free to organize informally for any legal aim, subject to the rules and regulations of the College.
-If they seek official College recognition that makes them eligible for student activities funds and other student organization privileges as outlined in the Rights and Responsibilities, they must have a written constitution formally approved by the SGA Constitution Committee and be registered annually with the DOS.
+- Students are free to organize informally for any legal aim, subject to Middlebury's rules and regulations.
+If they seek official Middlebury recognition that makes them eligible for student activities funds and other student organization privileges as outlined in the Rights and Responsibilities, they must have a written constitution formally approved by the SGA Constitution Committee and be registered annually with the DOS.